JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 There exists a way to solve \eqref{eq:nlp} in Julia via [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl).
 It implements several proximal algorithms for nonsmooth optimization.
-However, the available examples only consider convex instances of $h$, nmaely the $\ell_1$ norm and there are no tests for memory allocations.
+However, the available examples only consider convex instances of $h$, namely the $\ell_1$ norm and there are no tests for memory allocations.
 Moreover, it implements only one quasi-Newton method (L-BFGS) and does not support Hessian approximations via linear operators.
 In contrast, **RegularizedOptimization.jl** leverages [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl)[@leconte_linearoperators_jl_linear_operators_2023] to represent a variety of Hessian approximations, such as L-SR1, L-BFGS, and diagonal approximations.